 Before you buy a bike saddle, make sure to double-check if it is compatible with your seatpost.
 There are 2 basic types of rails – round and oval.

 Carbon bike saddle rails tend to have an oval shape.
-So if you have seatpost clamps compatible with round rails only, you won’t be able to fit the saddles with an oval shape rails.
+So, if you have seatpost clamps compatible with round rails only, you won’t be able to fit the saddles with oval-shaped rails.

 Brand